dart-lang/language/accepted/future-releases/variance/feature-specification.md

 Let _D_ be a class or mixin declaration, let _S_ be a direct superinterface of _D_, and let _X_ be a type parameter declared by _D_.
-It is a compile-time error if _X_ is covariant and _X_ occurs in a non-covariant position in _S_.
+It is a compile-time error if _X_ is covariant, and _X_ occurs in a non-covariant position in _S_.
 It is a compile-time error if _X_ is contravariant, and _X_ occurs in a non-contravariant position in _S_.
 In these rules, type inference of _S_ is assumed to have taken place already.